State of the Nation (Industry song)

-"State of the Nation" is a song by American band Industry taken from their final studio album Stranger to Stranger.
-The song peaked at #10 in Sweden and #1 in Italy.
-It also became a big hit in the Philippines.
-In the US, the song peaked at #81 on the Billboard Hot 100 chart.
+"State of the Nation" is a song by American band Industry taken from their sole studio album Stranger to Stranger.
+The song peaked at No. 3 in Italy, No. 10 in Sweden, No. 78 in Australia, and No. 81 on the U.S. Billboard Hot 100 chart.

 Music video

-The official music video was filmed at the retired aircraft carrier, the USS Intrepid, for two nights at the cost of $37,000.
+The official music video was filmed on a retired aircraft carrier, the USS Intrepid, for two nights at the cost of $37,000.
 To create the appearance of an ominous stage set, the production installed blue and white lights, red emergency flares and billows of smoke on the Intrepid.
-Retired and active US Navy personnel, who managed the Intrepid, also participated in the shoot.
-Half Hollow Hills East High School students including its marching band, color guard, and kickline, were also brought in to act as US Navy personnel.
+Retired and active U.S. Navy personnel, who managed the Intrepid, also participated in the shoot.
+Half Hollow Hills East High School students were also brought in to act as naval personnel.
 During the shoot, the students wore their own uniforms.
 The production company later gave a $1,000 contribution to the school.

-In the video, the band performs the song on an aircraft carrier/naval ship at night while being surrounded by uniformed members of the United States Navy and a military/naval band, all who dance to the song.
-Parked fighter jets are also evident in the video.
+In the video, the band performs the song on a naval ship at night while being surrounded by uniformed naval personnel and a military/naval band, all of whom dance to the song.
+Parked aircraft are also evident in the video.
 The lead singer, Jon Carin, has a rack of keyboard instruments with a synthesizer and a computer (not a Fairlight CMI), Rudy Perrone plays a Steinberger bass guitar, Brian Unger plays a Fender Stratocaster and Mercury Caronia plays an acoustic drum kit with Simmons hexapads.

-(It is noted that some of the dancing naval soldiers may have been real members of the U.S. Navy while some are only actor/dancers.
-The navy uniforms indicate a Plebe at Annapolis.
-It is also presumed that Plebes (freshmen) are actors while some are real plebes, since the song indicates a kind of innocence in the Navy personnel, that are going off to war.
-It is easy to tell the rank of U.S. Navy uniforms which Annapolis plebes would wear.
-This is because of the shoulder boards, which are present but have no stripes and because a Midshipman's hat is different than both officers and an enlisted man.
-The actors do not wear Midshipman hats.)

-An alternate version was later filmed and released.
+An alternate version, not set on a ship, was later filmed and released.

-In popular culture

-Due to its powerful lyrics, "State of the Nation" is oftentimes associated with the military.
-It is also played on some 4th of July celebrations.

-The song is featured as a virtual challenge on the social media site TikTok.